 — Neel Joshi, researcher, Microsoft Research

-IP licensing presents a tangible business opportunity to venture capitalists, entrepreneurs and government economic development organizations to help stimulate the development of local economies and connect with the global market.
-By creating empowering new technologies, enhancing existing products and services, exploring the frontiers of computing, and using these technologies internally as well as licensing them externally, Microsoft Research not only is further helping Microsoft, but also is bringing innovative ideas and technology to customers — driving innovation throughout the industry and enabling businesses to realize their full potential.
+IP licensing presents a tangible business opportunity to venture capitalists, entrepreneurs, and government economic development organizations to help stimulate the development of local economies and connect with the global market.
+By creating empowering new technologies, enhancing existing products and services, exploring the frontiers of computing, and using these technologies internally as well as licensing them externally, Microsoft Research not only furthers the mission of Microsoft, but brings innovative ideas and technology to customers — driving innovation throughout the industry and enabling businesses to realize their full potential.

 Incubation is an important part of the innovation ecosystem at Microsoft.
 Microsoft Research collaborates with several product incubation teams to deliver cutting-edge technologies through its applied research.
-Live Labs, Office Labs, DevLabs, SQL Labs, the adCenter Incubation Lab and the Internet Services Research Center are examples of teams that bring together top-notch researchers and product teams to incubate and rapidly prototype new technologies and services.
-With the ever-changing pace of the Internet age, incubation groups allow Microsoft to be more nimble and accelerate the pace of innovation even further, so that Microsoft Research can rapidly deliver technologies to customers and drive Microsoft’s overall growth.
+Live Labs, Office Labs, DevLabs, SQL Labs, the adCenter Incubation Lab, and the Internet Services Research Center are examples of teams that bring together top-notch researchers and product teams to incubate and rapidly prototype new technologies and services.
+In the Internet age, incubation groups allow Microsoft to be more nimble, innovate faster, and more rapidly deliver technologies to customers helping to drive company growth.

-The majority of the work undertaken in the Microsoft Research labs is longer-term, pure research that ships in Microsoft products; however, a few compelling innovations rapidly develop from research concept to production level and are delivered to users in a more immediate, direct fashion through the online Microsoft Store.
+The majority of the work undertaken in the Microsoft Research labs is longer-term, pure research that ships in Microsoft products; however, a few compelling innovations rapidly develop from research concept to production level and are delivered to users directly through the online Microsoft Store.

-The technologies featured here are just a small representation of the Microsoft Research technology transfers.
+The technologies featured here are a sampling of Microsoft Research technology transfers.